 We know it can sometimes be very difficult for you to know who’s at fault for your injury.
 You can speak to legally trained adviser who will be able to understand whether somebody else is responsible for your injury and can tell you whether you might be able to make a compensation claim.

-You can speak to us for free on 0800 234 6438 or fill in one of the secure forms on this page to arrange a call back.
+You can speak to a legal adviser for free on 0800 234 6438 or fill in one of the secure forms on this page to arrange a call back.

 If you decide you’d like to start a claim, your solicitor will gather evidence and build a case to prove your accident was the other party’s fault.
 All you’ll need to do to support your case is give your solicitor any details of your accident, and you’ll also be booked in for a free medical assessment which can normally be arranged locally to you.
 Your solicitor will negotiate your compensation on your behalf, so you won’t need to worry about being confused by legal jargon.
 But it’s likely the other party is liable for your injuries if: